melanieuhrich/Homework-6/README.md

 Line 25: Create the lon variable and define it as the longitude coordinate from the dataset.

-Line 26: Create the oneCallUrl variable and and define it as the link which corresponds with the API.
+Line 26: Create the oneCallUrl variable and define it as the link which corresponds with the API.

 Line 27: Call the fetch function and tell it to reference oneCallUrl.